 Written comments and the Department's responses are summarized in the Plan.

-The Citizen Advisory Group assists the Department in stimulating involvement from a wide range of Vermonters to ensure that the views of low and moderate income people, people living in slum and blighted areas and in areas where CDBG, HOME and ESG funds are used have been included in the Plan.
-Its members include representation from affordable housing developers, agencies for the homeless and persons with disabilities, public housing tenants, faith-based groups, seniors, and economic development and other non-housing community development needs.
+The Advisory Board assists the Department in getting input from a wide range of Vermonters to ensure that the views of low and moderate income people, people living in slum and blighted areas and in areas where CDBG, HOME and ESG funds are used have been included in the plan.
+Its members include representatives of affordable housing developers, agencies for the homeless and persons with disabilities, tenant rights groups, public housing agencies, faith-based groups, seniors, and regional planning and economic development organizations.